CSCI-3398/ps3/README.md

 ```
 Add, commit, and push `get_basics.Praat` to your ps3 repository.

-2. Write a script called `get_formants.Praat` that calculates the average duration of vowels and consonants in each wave file.
+2. Write a script called `get_durations.Praat` that calculates the average duration of vowels and consonants in each wave file.
 (Hint: this will require also looking at the `TextGrid` files, of course.)
 Write out the results to a text file in the following format, with one file per line and one space between each value:

 ```
 <filename> <mean-vowel-duration> <mean-consonant-duration>
 ```

-Add, commit, and push `get_formants.Praat` to your ps3 repository.
+Add, commit, and push `get_durations.Praat` to your ps3 repository.

 3. Try out the Python library [parselmouth](https://parselmouth.readthedocs.io/en/stable/), which is more or less a Python wrapper for Praat.
 I've provided a Jupyter notebooks demonstrating a bit of its functionality.
 You might find this useful for the hackathon!